Incident Light Metering on the Cheap:

 A gray card is easier to carry than an incident light meter, it has no breakable moving parts or delicate electronics, it doesn't need a battery, and it costs a small fraction of the price of an incident light meter.
 A gray card is the simplest way to learn about subject tonality, and you can use it to set a very accurate white balance on a digital camera (something an incident light meter can't do).

 So why own an incident light meter?
 Two very good reasons.
 (1) If your camera meter dies, you can use an incident light meter as a backup meter.
-(2) Most incident light meters have a built in flash meter.
+(2) An incident light meter is less directionally sensitive than a gray card.
+It matters in general where you point the white dome of an incident light meter (toward the light source, away from the light source or somewhere in between) but the exact angle doesn't matter that much due to the round light gathering dome.
+But the angle of a gray card is far more directionally sensitive and it is important that the angle is much closer to the right direction than is true with an incident light meter.
+(3) Most incident light meters have a built in flash meter.
 Gray cards can't directly measure flash output.
 (You can cheat and photograph a gray card with a flash unit and check the histogram on the back of a digital camera, but that is a whole other topic.)

 If you have both, which do you carry with you?
 Either or both.
-It depends on how light your are traveling and whether or not you need to have a backup meter.
-If you are using manual flash, the incident light meter is the only way to go.
+It depends on how light you are traveling and whether or not you need to have a backup meter.
+If you are using manual flash, the incident light meter is the best way to go.

 The Gray Card Versus Camera Meter Reflectivity Difference